op7ic/unix_collector/README.md

 # Script Activities

 * Enumerate basic host information such as kernel version, processes, hostname and save details in output directory.
+* Enumerate files written to the disk and create basic timeline using 'stat' command.
 * Enumerate network information and save details in output directory.
 * Enumerate patch and installed software information and save details in output directory.
 * Enumerate process list and other process information and save details in output directory.